briansimiyuj/doctor-appointment-app/README.md

     1. Create a component for the PatientAppointmentCard component and mount it on the My Appointments Page
     2. Improvise the AppointmentPhoto component to display the patient's photo when the user is a doctor
+    3. Create a component for the PatientInfo component and mount it on the PatientAppointmentCard component

 ### Settings Context